King’s College London Archives

 - History of medicine and nursing- History of modern Greece

 - History of science

 Find out more about the collections we hold

-Due to ongoing COVID-19 restrictions, the Archives Reading Room is now open to staff and students of King’s College London ONLY, at the following times:
+The Archives Reading Room is open to both staff and students of King’s College London, and to external researchers.

 Please contact us to arrange a visit and see our webpages for further information.

 We continue to offer a remote enquiry service for all users and will accept requests for the use of quotations or digital images in published works, online or for other commercial and non-commercial purposes.
-If you would like to deposit with us, please provide as much detail as possible.
+We can also provide general information about our collections and advice on how to search our catalogue.

 King’s students and staff must present their King’s identification card and fill in a Reader Registration form on their first visit.